 Tree Champions Wanted

-At last we have had some rain this summer!
-But young street trees are particularly susceptible to drought, and need regular watering.
+Young street trees are particularly susceptible to drought, and will need regular watering again through the summer.

 Epsom & Ewell Tree Advisory Board (EETAB), aided by funding from ECS members, has been successful since the covid-19 lockdown in persuading and enabling Surrey County Council (SCC) to plant street trees in Epsom & Ewell, which leaves us with more than 100 new trees that need regular watering, even if we’ve had a little rain.
 Please look at the list of trees planted in the 2024/2025 planting season (autumn and winter) and if any are near your house, please give them a bucket of water whenever you can – each tree ideally needs up to 50 litres of water a week, but every little bit helps.
 You can’t overwater them.